Deprecations

 3.0.8-2

-In Cement v3.0.x, the default for App.Meta.framework_logging is True, however framework logging is only triggered if the --debug option is passed at the command-line.
+In Cement v3.0.x, the default for App.Meta.framework_loggingarrow-up-right is True, however framework logging is only triggered if the --debug option is passed at the command-line.
 The --debug option was previously hard-coded, but is now configurable and therefore should no longer be used to toggle framework logging.

 In Cement 3.2.0, the logic of App.Meta.framework_logging will be repurposed, or removed.
 The plan, currently, is that --debug will only toggle the logging level and App.Meta.debug but not toggle Cement framework logging.
 One thought is that App.Meta.framework_logging could trigger framework/extensions to use the App logger, once it is available (instead of MinimalLogger everywhere).